smirnovalnik/embedded-systems-course/docs/syllabus/syllabus.md

 ### Labs

-Performing labs involves preliminary self-preparation: creating a project and writing the source code.
+Performing laboratory work involves preliminary self-preparation: creating a project and writing the source code.

 Lab #1 is performed on a PC.